Skip to content

 Online banks don't have to worry about operating costs related to multiple branch locations.
 The costs can be passed to customers in the form of high-yield online savings accounts.

-The current national savings rate hovers around 0.35% APY but it doesn’t mean your savings goals should be on pause.
-If you bank at larger financial institutions like Chase or Bank of America, you'll likely earn a measly 0.01% APY.
+The current national savings rate hovers around 0.45% APY but it doesn’t mean your savings goals should be on pause.
+If you bank at larger financial institutions like Chase or Bank of America, you'll likely earn a measly 0.01% APY, with the exception of some Bank of America's CD rates that are competitive.

 Here's how it works: